Enjoying the Disney Theme Parks During Pregnancy

 Always check with your doctor before your trip; scheduling a checkup for just before your departure date can set your mind at ease about your health and your vacation.
 Bring along a portable copy of your medical records, just in case.

-Visiting the Disney World theme parks during your first trimester shouldn’t be much of a challenge, provided you are in good health and don’t overdo.
+Visiting the Walt Disney World® theme parks during your first trimester shouldn’t be much of a challenge, provided you are in good health and don’t overdo it.
 While you won’t be able to ride Expedition Everest or Space Mountain, you can easily climb aboard the many rides you can do; fitting into ride vehicles won’t be an issue.